 - 29% for three children

 - At least 35% for five or more children

 The court may sometimes make further adjustments to the support amounts based on certain factors.
 These factors include any substantial differences between the income of the parties, financial resources available to each party, unusual expenses for visitation travel, or (under certain circumstances) other children being supported, without court order, by the non-custodial parent in the support action.

 The non-custodial parent must then make regular payments to fulfill their parental obligations.
 If the child's daily expenses increase, the child support award may be re-evaluated by the court, and is subject to change.
 Likewise, if the non-custodial parent finds that they are not able to pay the ordered amount due to changes in income or other hardship, they may petition for a modification and will be required to explain their circumstances to the court.

 If both parents have already worked out a plan for a child support in a legal separation agreement that differs from the contribution amounts listed above, this may be used in lieu of the guidelines decided by the state.
 This is providing that they have been advised of their rights under the law and that they are knowingly waiving them.
 This arrangement must be validated before a court.

-For a free case evaluation, please call our office at (516) 406-8500, or fill out an online form for a prompt reply.
+Get a free case evaluation!
+Call our Great Neck office at (516) 406-8500 or fill out an online form for a prompt reply.